delphidabbler/codesnip/branches/parsnip/Docs/ReadMe.txt

 Standard Edition Only
 ---------------------

-When installing the standard edition, the setup program will detect if an older database installation is present and will give the option to carry it forward.
+When installing the standard edition, the set-up program will detect if an older database installation is present and will give the option to carry it forward.
-When setup completes it checks for the presence of the database and puts up a message if it is not present.
+When set-up completes it checks for the presence of the database and puts up a message if it is not present.

 Database updates will apply to all users of the computer the next time they